Inland Revenue Authority

 NB: On a Renewal, there is a pen (edit) icon on the Parties & Signatories page against each person on the Agreement.
 Use this to edit Roles on a renewal.

 We hope the example above was helpful.
-The requirements around IR Authority to vary, based on the type of organisations and situations involved.
+The requirements around IR Authority vary, based on the type of organisations and situations involved.
 The following section explores some other scenarios and provides advice on how to manage them.

 Frequently Asked Questions